 - a vegetable soup

 - lean chicken breast and vegetables stir-fried in coconut oil, fresh ginger, garlic, and tamari

 - salmon and steamed green vegetables, such as kale, cabbage, or pak choi

 - zucchini noodles and lentil bolognese sauce

-It is important to speak to a doctor or dietician before making any sudden dietary changes.
-It is also advisable to let a healthcare professional know about any persistent or troubling symptoms, as these could indicate an underlying health condition.
+It is important to speak with a doctor or dietician before making any sudden dietary changes.
+People should also let a healthcare professional know about any persistent or troubling symptoms, as these could indicate an underlying health condition.

 A 3-day gut reset may be beneficial as a way of transitioning to a more healthful diet or lifestyle.
 However, there is a lack of evidence supporting the notion that it can dramatically change the microbiome or a person’s overall health within a 3-day period.

 Longer-term changes to the diet may have a positive impact on a person’s gut health and some chronic health conditions.
 A doctor or dietician can advise on the best approach for this.